My Dear Parishioners,

 - The group is responsible to sanitize the space before AND after the meeting.
 OLGC will provide the cleaning materials, but the group is responsible for the cleaning.

-- If the gathering size is 25 persons or larger, masks covering the nose and mouth are encouraged.
+- If the gathering size is 25 persons or larger, masks covering the nose and mouth should be worn during the gathering.

 ENTERING THE CHURCH

-- EVERYONE in the congregation over 2 years of age is encouraged to wear a mask that covers their nose and mouth.
+- EVERYONE in the congregation over 2 years of age MUST wear a mask that covers their nose and mouth.
 Note that liturgical ministers will not wear masks while performing their ministry.

 - Enter from the parking lot side of the church.
 The doors on the Second Street Pike side will not be open.